Matthias Church Buda Castle by Fishermans Bastion

 UPDATE: Kindly note that due to Covid, the concert series is not available for the foreseeable future.
 That said, the organ is in use at many masses in the church and there are concerts featured in the programme on a monthly/ weekly basis depending on the season.
 We suggest checking the programme of upcoming events at Matthias Church directly in Budapest (at your hotel reception, at a concert agency, on the church website, etc.)

-Organ Concerts in Budapest
+Organ Concerts in Matthias Church, Buda Castle District

+The organ can be played by up to four organists at the very same time, using four consoles attached to it.
 The organ in Matthias Church, called as the “King’s Organ”, is the largest musical instrument in Budapest, and therefore is able to fill the finest acoustic space in the whole city.

 Matthias Church & Tours